This is a follow-up to this post concerning an ongoing Copyright Infringement issue with Palas Jewellery.

 I authored this quote from scratch.
 It is not a mash-up of existing dream quotes as you appeared to imply on Facebook.
 It is completely original, integrated into a tangible creative work and completely, unequivocally copyrighted.

 You mentioned having never heard of me or seen my artwork.
 This does not surprise me.
 Nor does it negate my claim.
-The sheer ignorance of such a statement boggles the mind.
+The sheer ignorance of such a statement greatly displays the lack of awareness of your actions.

 It would be an understatement to say that I found it highly offensive to be told to ‘please research and see that there are so many variations on these words’.
 Given the evidence, I cannot comprehend how you could dispute the facts and then find it appropriate to respond so flippantly, given the circumstances.

-To be clear on the ‘derivative’ term, which you evidently have some trouble grasping, my quote is part of an original artwork and is protected under a ‘All rights reserved’ license.
+To be clear on the ‘derivative’ term – a term you have some trouble grasping, my quote is part of an original artwork and is protected under a ‘All rights reserved’ license.
 This means my works cannot be published, reproduced, copied, distributed, or used in any other way without my written permission and/or usage license.

 Palas Jewellery created a charm with my quote on it.
 This is considered a derivative work.
 Whether the whole quote or a portion of it was used is irrelevant.
 The charm uses my quote verbatim;